groonga/grntest/README.md

 ```

 It specifies a timeout for commands that may take long time.
-`TIMEOUT` must be a number.
-You can omit `TIMEOUT`.
-If you omit it,
+`TIMEOUT` must be a number or `default`.
+If you specify `default` as
-the default timeout is used.
-The default timeout is 180 seconds.
+`TIMEOUT`, the default timeout is used.
+The default timeout is 180
+seconds.

 Here are the commands that may take long time: